A year on gcc from git

 they were frequently not trivial feature interactions.
 Real world

-applications keep surprising gcc
+applications keep surprising gcc.

-makes it very easy to break (and fix!)
+gentoo makes it very easy to break (and fix!)

 your system if you really want it.
 It’s perhaps the primary reason I